CM4all/pond/doc/index.rst

 This software implements no access restrictions.
 Datagrams from anybody are inserted into the database, and all clients are allowed to access all data.

+Due to lack fo access restrictions, this software should not be accessible to processes which are not authorized to see all data.
+Therefore, the Pond :samp:`listener` should not be mounted into unprivileged jails/containers; instead, `Passage
+<https://github.com/CM4all/passage>`__ should be used as a bridge from
+unprivileged entities to the Pond client.